 While pound cakes have traditionally been made with flour, butter, and sugar, I am here showing you how to make your pound cake the keto way.
 A keto orange pound cake is a sugar-free, low-carb cake with a deliciously moist, buttery texture.
 It’s a delicious cake to have for breakfast or an afternoon snack.

 To make a delicious keto pound cake, you need some fundamental keto pantry ingredients, including:

 For a different perspective on this recipe, watch my story about making the keto orange pound cake!

-When used in small amount, oranges are keto friendly fruit, perfect for adding sweetness to your keto baking.
+When used in small amounts, oranges are keto-friendly fruit, perfect for adding sweetness to your keto baking.
 You can check my keto fruit list article to read more about all the fruit options you can eat safely on a keto diet.

 You can play with the texture, adding more powder sweetener for a thick glazing or more liquid for runny glazing.
 Note that powdered sugar-free crystal sweeteners have a similar look and texture to real icing sugar, without the carbs.
 However, it can be overly sweet, so make sure you stick to the glazing recipe for perfect sweetness balance.